 The volume tokens $\mb{x}$ are initialized from learned 3D positional embeddings.
 To avoid wasting GPU memory when later scaling to high-resolution grids in the Stage 2 sparse transformer, we factorize the embeddings along the three spatial axes.
 Instead of learning a dense parameter volume, we learn three independent 1D embeddings: $\mb{P}^\text{x} \in \mathbb{R}^{S^\text{vol}_\text{d} \times d}$, $\mb{P}^\text{y} \in \mathbb{R}^{S^\text{vol}_{\text{d}} \times d}$, and $\mb{P}^\text{z} \in \mathbb{R}^{S^\text{vol}_\text{d} \times d}$, where $d=1024$, $S^\text{vol}_\text{d}=16$ are the embedding dimension and the dense token volume's resolution.
 For a token at spatial coordinate $(i, j, k)$, its embedding $\mb{p}_{i,j,k}$ is simply the element-wise sum:

 The resulting initialized volume tokens, $\mb{x} = \{\mb{p}_{i,j,k}\}$, are then concatenated with image tokens $\mb{y}$ and processed by the dense transformer blocks.

 \paragraph{Dense Reconstruction Transformer} Following prior works \cite{wei2024meshlrm, li2025lirm}, our dense transformer consists of 24 blocks with hidden dimension 1024.
-One difference is that we set $h_q = 32$ and $h_{kv}=2$ (instead of $h_q = h_\text{kv} = 16$) to match the subsequent sparse transformer.
+Unlike prior dense models, we use grouped-query attention with 32 query heads and only 2 key/value heads, providing the high KV-head compression required by the subsequent sparse transformer and exploited by our sequence-parallel training (Sec. \ref{sec:seqp}).
 Additionally, rather than standard monolithic self-attention, we use a gated mixture of cross-attention updates to evolve token representations.
 This decoupled design provides flexible, fine-grained control over attention branches in Stage 2—for example, allowing independent tuning of the number of selected KV-blocks ($L$) for image and volume tokens.
 Let $\mb{x}$ denote volume tokens and $\mb{y}$ denote image tokens.
 The attention module within one DenseBlock is:

 We denote by $\mb{x}_\text{d}$ and $\mb{y}_\text{d}$ the volume and image token outputs from the final DenseBlock.
 We decode the volume tokens $\mb{x}_\text{d}$ into a dense feature volume via a linear projection.
 This layer upsamples spatial resolution by $4\times$, producing a grid of size $S^\text{vol}_\text{df} = 64$ while reducing feature dimension to $d_\text{f} = 32$: